 The new Anti-Social Behaviour toolkit will see the number of orders and injunctions reduced to six, these new powers are detailed in the document below:

-The ASB Case Review is designed to give victims of ASB the the right to request a review of their case and bring agencies together to take a joined up, problem solving approach to find a resolution.
+The ASB Case Review is designed to give victims of ASB the the right to request a review of their case and bring agencies together to take a joined up, problem solving approach to find a solution.

 - A victim of anti-social behaviour or another person acting on behalf of the victim (with the victim’s consent such as a family member, friend or local elected representative e.g. a Councillor or MP).

 - An individual acting on behalf of a group of residents or community group.

-Individual – Three complaints in the previous six months.
-Reporting behaviour causing harassment, alarm or distress to a member or members of the community and you think no action has been taken or are not satisfied with the action taken.
+Three complaints in the previous six months reporting behaviour causing harassment, alarm or distress to a member or members of the community and you think no action has been taken or are not satisfied with the action taken.

 To meet the criteria incidents need to: